 The first swimmers arrive with the Popular Front (1936), but it is the 50s and the early post-war boom that saw an increase in attendance of the range Excenevex.
 This jewel of the unique sandy shores of Lake Geneva, which extends over 4 hectares, gently sloping, will become the mandatory appointment and popular youth and families in Geneva from Evian.
 It is only hear fond memories evoking the golden period to measure the role played by the beach in Excenevex Chablaisian tourist history!

 Paddle boats, swimming, perch fillets and chips and salad, sunburn, taverns, chilled rosé, beach games ... have experienced sustained success, heralding the latest and more "modern" provisions: beach volleyball, beach rugby, mussels and fries, lifeguard, access for people with reduced mobility, parking ...

 Today the lake fishing and agriculture do not live a few families.
 Summer tourism and the nearby Geneva employment area have changed the lives of the village, whose population has doubled in the last fifty years.

-Side heritage, the richness of the town focuses on its bell tower, which houses a carillon of 24 bells that can shatter 100 melodies.
+Heritage side, the wealth of the town focuses on its bell tower, which houses a carillon of 24 bells can reel off 100 melodies.

-Excenevex Dauvet company also hosts the unique "battery" Golden France whose leaves cover the monuments in the world, like the flame of the Statue of Liberty in New York.
+Excenevex also hosts the Dauvet society, the only "golden battery" of France whose leaves cover the monuments around the world, like the flame of the Statue of Liberty in New York.

-Interpretive Trail: the wealth of the Lake Geneva shoreline.
+Interpretive Trail, marked trail along the lake: the wealth of the Lake Geneva shoreline.